juliusd01/StuttgartEvents/README.md

  ┣ 📜LICENSE
  ┣ 📜README.md
  ┣ 📜dashboard_all_events.py                                # dashboard with all events
- ┣ 📜dashboard_demo.py                                      # dashboard with only 2000 samled events
+ ┣ 📜dashboard_demo.py                                      # dashboard with only 2000 sampled events
  ┣ 📜environment.yml
  ┣ 📜requirements.txt                                       # dependencies
  ┣ 📜step-by-step-walkthrough.ipynb                         # See most of our programming steps in one notebook